Medical Dictionary

 Though they may be cute and cuddly, wild animals may carry germs, viruses, and parasites.
 Deer and deer mice carry ticks that cause Lyme disease.
 Some wild animals may carry rabies.
 Enjoy wildlife from a distance.

 Pets can also make you sick.
 Reptiles pose a particular risk.
 Turtles, snakes and iguanas can transmit Salmonella bacteria to their owners.
 You can get rabies from an infected dog or toxoplasmosis from handling kitty litter of an infected cat.
 The chance that your dog or cat will make you sick is small.
-You can reduce the risk by practicing good hygiene, keeping pet areas clean and keeping your pets' shots up-to-date.
+You can reduce the risk by practicing good hygiene, keeping pet areas clean and keeping your pets' shots up to date.

 HIV and Infections

-Having HIV/AIDS weakens your body's immune system.
+Having HIV weakens your body's immune system.
 It destroys the white blood cells that fight infection.
 This puts you at risk for opportunistic infections (OIs).
 OIs are serious infections that take advantage of your weak immune system.
 These infections are less common and less severe in healthy people.

 There are many types of OIs: